 Russell Simmons made his mark as the inventor of hip-hop entrepreneurialism and by identifying woefully underserved markets--in music, film, television, jewelry, fashion and even banking--and then creating businesses precisely tailored to those needs.
 Now he's targeting what he calls "the urban graduate"; educated members of the hip-hop generation who are officially too mature for Rocawear or even Phat Farm, which Simmons sold in 2004 for $114 million.
 Simmons is a serial entrepreneur in the truest sense--with both failed and successful ventures.
 His model has been followed by many others, including Sean "Diddy" Combs and Jay-Z.

-Tony Hawk got his first skateboard when he was 9-years-old, turned pro at 14 and launched his first business in 1999.
+Founder and CEO, Tony Hawk, Inc. Tony Hawk got his first skateboard when he was 9-years-old, turned pro at 14 and launched his first business in 1999.
 With Tony Hawk branded skateboards, clothes, shoes, bicycles, video games and a best-selling biography, Hawk has become the highest paid action sports athlete in the world.